novaframework/nova/guides/watchers.md

 ```
 {nova, [
   {watchers, [
-    {"os", "cmd", "node node_modules/bin/webpack.js --mode development --watch --watch-options-stdin", #{workdir => "priv/assets"}}}
+    {my_application, "npm", ["run", "watch"], #{workdir => "priv/my_js_application"}}
    ]}
 ]}
 ```

-The above example show how webpacks watch-command is started togheter with Nova.
-It will be run as a separate long-lived process and report back to the user (If dev-mode enabled in Nova)
+The above example show how we invoke the `npm run watch` command in the `priv/my_js_application` directory.
+This will be a long-lived process and output will be forwarded to the erlang-console.
+Output from watchers will not be logged to log-files since it uses the `io:format/2` command to print messages.